Flagsmith/technical-tests/python-django/readme.md

 - You may use the default sqlite database.
 - You should not implement any pagination on the list flags endpoint.

+Your code will be judged based on:

+- How well your solution meets the requirements
+- The readability and structure
+- The quality of any tests you choose to write

 ## Extension 1

 As an extension, by assuming that you will only ever have a single instance of the API application running, implement